5 Best Bivy Sacks for Cold Weather

 -

-Without a pole or structural support, it may sag toward face or bag in wet conditions
+Without a pole or structural support, it may sag toward the face or bag in wet conditions

 4-Teton LEEF Lightweight Mummy Sleeping Bag